 The Wascana Junior Naturalist program was established here at Wascana Centre in the fall of 2009.
 In a day when youth are becoming increasingly disconnected from the natural environment around them, this program aims to provide them with an opportunity to connect with nature.
 Our focus is to bring like-minded children together to learn of the simple joys nature can give them and offer them a chance to discover nature right in Wascana Centre.
 We hope this program will help youth to realize that there is more than one species of birds in their backyard or that they can see a beaver right here in the middle of their city, or that sitting and studying a wild licorice seed head (natures original velcro) can be fascinating and rewarding!

-The Spring session of the Wascana Junior Naturalist Program is open to children ages 9-13 and runs:
+The Fall session of the Wascana Junior Naturalist Program is open to children ages 9-13 and runs:

 Tuesday evenings from 6 – 8pm